·

 • 1 teaspoon vanilla extract

-• 1-2 tablespoon milk as needed to create desired consistency of the frosting
+• 1-2 tablespoons milk as needed to create desired consistency of the frosting

 You'll join my email list which you will love.
 And if you don't, unsubscribe in one click. ❤️